 Consider using content clean up and migration tools to fix existing data using content analytics.
 To maintain clean metadata and consistent taxonomies going forward, look to automated classification and tagging tools.

--- Connecting and Optimizing SharePoint whitepaper via AIIM
+— Connecting and Optimizing SharePoint whitepaper via AIIM

 The version of the platform employed also makes a difference.
-For example, SharePoint's 2013 version’s development architecture results in a easier experience when creating and deploying applications.
+For example, SharePoint’s 2013 version’s development architecture results in an easier experience when creating and deploying applications.
 The 2016 versions incorporate a number of improvements designed to give users a far better experience.

 Lack of user training

 Everyone has their own work routines and adapts to new technologies at a different pace.
-Even if SharePoint is properly planned and implemented to make workers’ duties more efficient, end users and administrators need to learn how to use the new tools.
-They also need encouragement to change habits and take occasional follow-up classes or 'refresher' courses.
+Even if SharePoint is properly planned and implemented to make workers’ duties more efficient, end-users and administrators need to learn how to use the new tools.
+They also need encouragement to change habits and take occasional follow-up classes or refresher courses.

 Unfortunately, after the technology is implemented, users aren’t typically provided with proper training or follow-up communication.
 As a result, SharePoint user adoption wanes and users soon abandon their effort.